 Application Development Engineer

-Miran Salej is application development engineer for DSM Engineering Materials’ Specialty Industries.
-Before working in the Engineering Materials business unit, he was a plant equipment engineer at DSM Fibre Intermediates.
+Miran Salej is application development engineer for Envalior’ Specialty Industries.
+Before working in the Engineering Materials business unit, he was a plant equipment engineer at Envalior Fibre Intermediates.
 Miran has a bachelor’s in mechanical engineering from Zuyd University of Applied Sciences, Heerlen, Netherlands.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.